SanjiNole/Company-Accounting-Workbook-Excel-Process-Explained/Explaination.md

 [ACC 201-Workbook.xlsx](https://github.com/user-attachments/files/17969734/ACC.201-Workbook.xlsx)

 Here is a Accounting related assignment I had to do involving excel.
-I will explain in deatil what excel hacks I used to accelerate my assignement process:
+I will explain in detail what excel hacks I used to accelerate my assignement process:

 **Step 1: Record Financial Data (Journal Entries)**
 1. Input Journal Entries (Accuracy and Completeness)